Cordyline indivisa aka Blue Dracaena

 Blue Dracaena, Mountain Cabbage Tree, Spike Dracaena

-How to care for Blue Dracaena
+How difficult is it to take care of Blue Dracaena

 Caring for Blue Dracaena is a breeze, as it is highly adaptable and forgiving to minor neglect.